Hello. I rewrote my Singapore OC's bio not too long ago and I'll be really happy if someone gave me some critique on how to improve on her.

 She would wear a printed or plain coloured T-shirt with shorts.
 She usually wears this at home and as her sleepwear.

-T-shirt and jeans when she goes out for a walk.Formal (Business meetings)
+T-shirt and jeans when she goes out for a walk.Smart Casual (Office wear)

 She would be dressed in a black blazer with a plain white blouse and a maroon tie tucked neatly beneath it.
 It is accompanied with a pair of black dress pants a matching pair of black heels.Formal (Visits to other countries)

-Due to a large diversity of religions in Singapore (~10 religions), Vanda declares herself as a free thinker in order not to offend followers of any religions.
+According to Pew Research Centre, Singapore is the world's most religiously diverse nation.
+Due to this large diversity of religions in Singapore (10 recognised religions), Vanda declares herself as a free thinker in order not to offend followers from any religions.
 Zodiac (Eastern):

 Snake Zodiac (Western):

 Vanda first met Sir Stamford Raffles in 1819.
 She was known as "Singapura" but he founded her as "Singapore" a few days later as a trading post of the British East India Company.
-His plans for her future made her look up to him as a father.
+Raffles' ambitious plans for her future made her look up to him as a father.
 She was then taken in as a British colony in 1824.
 It broke her when she received news that he died in 1826.
-Although the time Vanda spent with him was very short, she understood his vision of transforming her into a great city in the future.
+Although the time Vanda spent with her founder was very short, she understood his vision of transforming her into a great city in the future.

+Singapore became a state in Malaysia.
 The days after the merger weren’t peaceful.
 There was constant racial unrest amongst the people in both territories.
-Indonesia and the Philippines were unhappy with the merger.
-Indonesia openly expressed his objection through “Konfrontasi” and Singapore got caught in the violence.
+Indonesia and the Philippines were unhappy with the merger due to claims in Sabah and Sarawak.
+Indonesia openly expressed their objection through “Konfrontasi” and Singapore got caught in the violence.
 The MacDonald House bombing in 1965 made her lose her trust in Indonesia and strained their ties.
 The people in Malaysia and Singapore were having racial tensions and their bosses couldn't get along at all.
-Singapore's boss wanted equality for her citizens but Malaysia's boss had a different idea.
+Singapore's boss wanted equality for her citizens, a "Malaysian Malaysia" but Malaysia's boss had a different idea.

 Her first batch of soldiers was trained in 1967, with help and guidance from the Israeli forces.
 However, she cannot openly express her gratitude to Israel because of the fear of offending her neighbours.